adobe/uix-sdk/docs/markdown/uix-host-react.guestuiprops.methods.md

 ## GuestUIProps.methods property

-Host methods to provide only to the guest inside this iframe.
+Host methods to provide only to the guest inside all iframes.

 **Signature:**